alkyu92/redlist/README.md

 ## How to setup Redlist

-You can clone or download this repository and run the commands below:
+You can clone or download this repository, go to the directory and run the commands below:

 ```
-bundle
+$ bundle
-rails db:migrate
+$ rails db:migrate
-rails server
+$ rails server
 ```

 Feel free to send feedback to us.